This guide is intended for beginners looking to start making money from affiliate marketing recurring passively over time.

 Something in the middle is probably the way to go.

-The main thing is to choose something that a lot of people are searching for in Google as this will be your main source of traffic.
+The main thing is to choose something that a lot (or at least some) of people are searching for in Google as this will be your main source of traffic.

 You won’t need to plan everything out before you begin.
-Some of my best earnings come from niches and Google searches that I did not plan for.
-You will learn a lot as you go!
+Some of my best earnings come from niches and Google searches that I did not plan for in advance.

 Step 1 – Get your own website online